Posts: 43

 Could you please clarify something for me, re the signed declaration, are you saying that you have in effect signed away your rights to access the Health service in the UK? we are both past retirement age, and when we got here the documentation we received from the UH an S1?? specifically states we can return to the UK should we require any procedure.

-The following 1 user says Thank You to Johnrgby for this post:1 user says Thank You to Johnrgby for this post
+1 user says Thank You to Johnrgby for this post

 My understanding is that you can only be in receipt of one public health service at a time - ie if you returned to the UK, then you sign back onto the NHS and are no longer eligible here.
 Please do get this clarified officially, as I am here permanently and have to ties back in the UK it does not effect me.

-The following 1 user says Thank You to classic for this post:1 user says Thank You to classic for this post
+1 user says Thank You to classic for this post

 (29-03-2019, 09:57 AM)classic Wrote: My understanding is that you can only be in receipt of one public health service at a time - ie if you returned to the UK, then you sign back onto the NHS and are no longer eligible here.
 Please do get this clarified officially, as I am here permanently and have to ties back in the UK it does not effect me.